 What technology, websites, or apps are invaluable to your working life?

-I use Avaza to project manage the work for both myself and my team, this saves such a lot of time.
-I also rely on Xero for my accounting, I love all the financial reports and analysis I can do within it (that’s the finance background!), and Canva as a design tool.
+I use Avaza to manage the work for both my team and me, and this saves a lot of time.
+I also rely on Xero for my accounting; I love all the financial reports and analysis I can do within it (that’s the finance background!), and Canva as a design tool.

 Would you do anything differently if you had to start again?